gabby-grant/somatic_variant_finder/README.md

 ## Data Format
 This script works with MAF (Mutation Annotation Format) files, which are tab-delimited files that contain somatic mutation information from cancer sequencing projects.
 MAF files typically include information such as:

-Chromosome
+- Chromosome
-Start position
+- Start position
-End position
+- End position
-Reference allele
+- Reference allele
-Tumor allele
+- Tumor allele
-Gene affected
+- Gene affected
-Mutation type
+- Mutation type
-Sample ID
+- Sample ID

-And many other annotations
-Future Enhancements
+## Future Enhancements

 Potential future improvements for this tool:

 Output results to a CSV or TSV file